rpdharanidhar/Ansible_v1/centos7-lamp-stack/README.md

 *Clone this repository*
  - git clone https://OCIWolfPack@dev.azure.com/OCIWolfPack/Ansible/_git/Ansible dev

- - cd lamp-stack
+ - cd centos7-lamp-stack

 Make sure to replace the IP of your remote server in the inventory.ini file and the private-key for your VM instance

 *And run the following command*

- - ansible-playbook -i inventory.ini lamp-depl.yaml --ask-vault-password| tee logfile.log
+ - ansible-playbook -i inventory.ini centos07-lamp.yaml --ask-vault-password| tee logfile.log

  *Vault Password is*   "mg"